nearform-actions/github-action-add-issues-to-project/README.md

 # Usage

-The action requires a `github-token` to read repositories and read/write organization project boards.
-This token can be generated in two ways:
+The action requires a `github-token` that can be generated in two ways:

 ## 1) Creating and installing a Github App + using tibdex/github-app-token@v1

 Create a GitHub App under your organization with the following permissions:

 *Repository Permissions:*
-- Issues (Read)
+- Issues (Read/Write)

 *Organization Permissions*
 - Projects (Read/Write)